JeanKossaifi/Report/Implementation/improving.rst

 Conclusion
 ----------
-The fist method is slightly faster than the second, whereas using about the same amount of memory.
+The first method is slightly faster than the second, whereas using about the same amount of memory.
-Therefore we chose the fist method
+Therefore we chose the first method

 Another improvement
 --------------------